Film: Call Me By Your Name (2017)

 The gripping story is upheld by its determining cast consisting of Nahuel Biscayart and Arnaud Valois.
-While the struggle and the pain is resonating, every second of the film is full of life.
+While the struggle and the pain resonates, every second of the film is full of life.
 Exquisitely directed sex scenes are absorbing, the film is ruthless in its erotic approach.
-The tragedy of the epidemic is severe when put through lives of homosexual lovers.
+The tragedy of the epidemic is severe when put through the lives of homosexual lovers.
 Public Action may not be effective but this film is as effective and important as it should be without preaching.
 [LINK]

 Film: No Bed of Roses (2017)

 Though vague in its presentation, the tantalizing Screenplay holds at key points.
 It is a quality film with an intriguing narrative and impressive cast.
 Doob is evenly paced as the Director Mostafa Sarwar Farooki doesn’t spoon-feed the audience.
 Through long shots and lingering close-ups, the film falls into the lines of – In The Mood For Love.